kaltokri/just-the-docs-test/docs/plugins/motd.md

 The plugin is configured via JSON, as many others.
 If you don't generate your custom json file (sample available in the config directory), the plugin will not generate any messages.

-To be able to create a message on "birth", MISSION_STATISTICS = true has to be enabled on your server.
+To be able to create a message on "birth", `MISSION_STATISTICS = true` has to be enabled on your `dcsserverbot.ini`.

 ```json
 {